Perth Laser Eye Surgery FAQ

 The cost of cataract surgery depends on whether you have private health insurance and if cataracts are covered under your policy.

-Contact your private health fund to find out how much your cataract surgery will cost.
+Please contact your private health fund to find out how much your cataract surgery will cost.

 Our waiting time to receive laser eye surgery ranges from 2-3 weeks after your initial assessment and finding out you are eligible for surgery.
 This waiting period may change depending on how many clients we have at the time.